Medb

 Medb is strong-willed, ambitious, cunning and promiscuous, and is an archetypal warrior queen.
 She is believed by some to be a manifestation of the sovereignty goddess.
-Medb of Connacht is probably identical with Medb Lethderg, the sovereignty goddess of Tara, and may also be linked with the Morrígan.
-She may be the inspiration for the fairy Queen Mab found in William Shakespeare's Romeo and Juliet and other media.
+Medb of Connacht is probably identical with Medb Lethderg, the sovereignty goddess of Tara.

 Name

-In Old Irish her name is Medb; in Middle Irish, Meḋḃ; in early modern Irish, Meadhbh or Meaḋḃ; and in modern Irish Méabh or Méibh.
+In Old Irish her name is Medb; in Middle Irish, Meḋḃ; in Early Modern Irish, Meadhbh or Meaḋḃ; and in modern Irish Méabh(a) or Méibh.
 This is generally believed to come from the Proto-Celtic *medu- ("mead") or *medua ("intoxicating"), and the meaning of her name has thus been interpreted as "mead-woman" or "she who intoxicates".
 This is thought to reflect her role as sovereignty goddess.
 In ancient and medieval Ireland, the drinking of mead was a key part of a king's inauguration ceremony.
 In myth, a supernatural woman representing the sovereignty of the land chooses a king by offering him an alcoholic drink, thus bestowing sovereignty upon him.
 However, it is also suggested that the name comes from Proto-Celtic *medwa ("the ruler").